 - Asking for indirect payments or payments dispersed across different names

-Neglecting to notify HMRC of VAT fraud you’re aware of could result in you having to pay the tax.
+By neglecting to notify HMRC of VAT fraud, it could result in you having to pay the tax.

 How do I anonymously report VAT fraud?

-Understandably, you might wish to make the fraud report anonymously in the interest of personal safety.
+Understandably, you might wish to know how to report tax fraud anonymously in the interest of personal safety.
 It is perfectly acceptable to make the report without giving your name – this can be done online or by telephone.